davidindub/quiz-master/README.md

 #### Create Google Form Quiz

-The user can create a custom quiz, and they will recieve a Google Form link where they can play the Quiz and send it to friends for the purposes of running a virtual table quiz.
+The user can create a custom quiz, and they will receive a Google Form link where they can play the Quiz and send it to friends for the purposes of running a virtual table quiz.

 Optionally, they can add their Google Account e-mail address to be added as a owner of the form, so they can see all the responses/results and edit the form if desired.